-JOHANNESBURG GETS READY FOR DIGITAL TRANSFORMATION CONGRESS 2019
+Johannesburg Gets Ready For Digital Transformation Congress 2019

+The second annual Digital Transformation Congress, returns to Johannesburg after a successful summit in 2018 attended by senior business executives & enterprise IT vendors from leading organisations such as Petro SA, Transnet, Nedbank, Sasria SOC, Eskom, Loreal, Liberty Group, Alexander Forbes, Parmalat, Adobe, T-Systems, TransUnion, Braintree, Darktrace, and more.

-Hosted by IT News Africa, this year’s summit will take place on the 30th of July 2019, at The Sandton Convention Centre under the theme “Gaining the edge through technology”
+Hosted by IT News Africa (https://www.ITNewsAfrica.com/), this year’s summit will take place on the 30th of July 2019, at The Sandton Convention Centre under the theme “Gaining the edge through technology”

 Albeit a buzzword in business- with its all encompassing nature, the concept of digital transformation is one that is not wholly understood - proving to be both a great opportunity as well as a major challenge for businesses.
 In order to adapt and innovate in the ever changing technology landscape it is imperative that organisations adopt digital initiatives that are positioned in line with their company culture and customer needs.